dpchamps/pixi-solid-jsx/readme.md

 ```

 The overlay subtree above always renders through the same layer, even as the `alerts()` array grows or shrinks, while the player sprite continues to follow normal container ordering.

+> Why the word "Sylph"?

+Sprites, Pixi.js's...
+A reactive framework that's lighter than air.